Highway 11

 A

-barefoot boy came first, maybe 8 years old, wearing white shorts and no shirt.
+barefoot boy came first, maybe eight years old, wearing white shorts and no shirt.

 Next, came a girl with braids sticking out.
 She wore a white dress made from a